-Health insurance-or being underinsured-is a key factor in whether, when, and where people get medical care.
+Access to comprehensive health insurance is a key factor in whether, when, and where people get medical care.
 Uninsured people are far more likely than those with insurance to postpone or forego healthcare.
 Being uninsured can have severe financial consequences, with many unable to pay their medical bills, resulting in medical debt (Guth and Artiga, 2022).

 Despite most people of color having a full-time worker in the family, they may be employed in low-wage jobs that are less likely to offer health insurance.
-While private insurance is the largest source of health coverage for people across racial and ethnic groups, people of color are less likely to be privately insured than white people (Guth and Artiga, 2022).
+While private insurance is the largest source of health coverage for people across racial and ethnic groups, people of color are less likely to be privately insured than White people (Guth and Artiga, 2022).